-Cornea: The clear front layer of the eye that lets light enter.
-Surgery such as PRK, LASIK and RK reshapes the cornea to improve distant vision.
+Cornea: The clear front layer of the eye.
+Surgery such as PRK, LASIK and RK reshapes the front surface of the cornea to improve distant vision.

 Corneal Edema: Abnormal fluid build-up/swelling in the cornea.
 The condition is usually temporary after surgery with no significant effect on vision.
 Persistent corneal swelling may cause a loss of vision.